chipsalliance/Caliptra/doc/Caliptra.md

 Ultimately though, IDevID is not renewable.
 Renewable security, often referred to as trusted computing base recovery, is a base design principle in Caliptra.
 Therefore, it is a design goal to reduce the operational dependency on IDevID.
 Field entropy and LDevID satisfy this need.

-Field entropy is a limited resource, consisting of only four 32-byte slots of one-time programmable fuses.
+Field entropy is a limited resource, consisting of only two 16-byte slots of one-time programmable fuses.
 It is not generally expected that a second-hand purchaser can program all or even any of these slots.
 Caliptra's DICE identity remains usable even after all field entropy slots are programmed, so this feature does not preclude a circular economy.
 Field entropy is a feature primarily designed for users who purchase new parts.

 Field entropy and LDevID are intended to hedge against attackers with the following abilities: